Table of Content

 Arrange to have someone watch your pets and children on moving day

-Celebrate your new home!
+Celebrate your new home when it's all done!

 Prepare Ahead of Time

 It goes without saying that being well prepared will help moving day go much smoother.
-Give your family plenty of time to prepare for the move.
+Give your family plenty of time to prepare for moving day.
 This includes visiting the new location, saying goodbye to friends and family, and packing your belongings.
-Make sure the move doesn’t conflict with any major events, and be sure to enlist all the help you need.
-If you’re working with a moving company, be sure to plan your moving date well in advance so the movers can plan their routes accordingly.
+Make sure the move doesn't conflict with any major events, and be sure to enlist all the help you need.
+If you're working with a professional moving company, be sure to plan your moving date well in advance so the movers can plan their routes accordingly.
 Also, be sure to have a backup date in mind in case of an emergency.

 Be Positive